joakim/kay/README.md

     | else -> marvin despair
 ```

-Technically, that is three messages.
+That is one expression of three pipelined messages.
 First `= 42` is sent to the `answer` slot, returning `true`, before `then` and `else` act on the boolean in turn.
 They are chaining methods, evaluating the passed inline block only if the boolean is `true`/`false` (respectively), returning the boolean.

 Messages may also include expressions wrapped in `()`, as this conditional shows: